TheBrain

 TheBrain, formerly branded PersonalBrain, is a mind mapping and personal knowledge base software application from TheBrain Technologies.
 It uses a dynamic graphical interface that maps hierarchical and network relationships.
 It includes the ability to add links to Web pages and files as well as notes and events using a built-in calendar.
-It is available for Windows and Mac OS X on the desktop with mobile versions for Android and IOS.
-It is available in a free edition as well as in commercial editions with additional features.
+It is available for Windows and Mac OS X on desktop, with mobile versions for Android and iOS.
+It is available as a free edition as well as commercial editions with additional features.

+MacLife described it as "the most compelling computer adaptation of mind mapping we've encountered".